 If there were no prior planning (which is quite normal), we would take you through the available options to help you arrange the perfect funeral within your budget.

 If the passing has just occurred, there will be immediate actions you need to take and authorities that need notifying.
 You can find out more on our page about what to do when someone dies

 Below are the top questions you can ask yourself first.
-The answers will assist you in guiding the arrangement process and narrowing down the decisions you need to make
+The answers will assist the funeral planner with the funeral arrangement process and help narrow down the decisions you need to make.

-- Non attended – called a direct committal, there is no service or attendees
+- Non attended – Also called a direct committal, where there is no service or attendees.

 - Single – The funeral happens in a single location, such as a church or chapel, with no subsequent procession to the crematorium or cemetery.

-- Dual – The service begins in the church or chapel and ends with a final committal ceremony in the crematorium, gravesite, or other location
+- Dual – Beginning in the church or chapel and ending with a final committal ceremony in the crematorium, gravesite, or other location.

-- Gravesite – When the whole service is delivered at the gravesite
+- Gravesite – This is when the entire service takes place at the gravesite.

-- Memorial – When the coffin isn’t present, or the cremation or burial has already happened.
+- Memorial – There is no coffin present or when the cremation or burial has already occurred.

-- Veteran – A special tribute symbolising the deceased’s military service and sacrifice during the regular service
+- Veteran – A special tribute is performed, symbolising the deceased’s sacrifice and time in the military.

 2. What area in Sth East Qld should the funeral be held?